daily-demos/party-line/react-native/README.md

 npx react-native run-android
 ```

-Alternative, to run in Android Studio, open the `android` directory in Android Studio, make space your device is selected in the AVD Manager as the target device, and click the `Run` button.
+Alternatively, to run in Android Studio, open the `android` directory in Android Studio, make sure your device is selected in the AVD Manager as the target device, and click the `Run` button.

 ### Testing on an iOS device